Expand description

 §1.
 Using #[sys_function]

-This macro generates a default method that delegates to a _impl suffixed method.
+This macro generates a method body that delegates to an implementation suffixed with _impl.

 struct SystemManager;